NGC 266 explained

 NGC 266 is an LINER-type active galaxy.
 It has a moderate star formation rate estimated at ·yr−1.
 A diffuse X-ray emission from hot gas has been detected around this galaxy, extending out to a radius of at least 70,000 light years.
 This emission not being driven by winds from a starburst region, so the root cause is unknown.

-On October 12, 2005, a magnitude 16.8 supernova was discovered in NGC 266.
+One supernova has been observed in NGC 266.
+On 5 October 2005, Tim Puckett, Peter Ceravolo, and Yasuo Sano discovered SN 2005gl (typeIIn, mag.
+18.2).[2]
 It was positioned east and north of the galactic nucleus.
 An image of the galaxy taken on September 10 showed no supernova event, so this explosion occurred after that date.
-This event was designated SN 2005gl, and the progenitor was identified as a massive hypergiant star that was most likely a luminous blue variable.
+The progenitor was identified as a massive hypergiant star that was most likely a luminous blue variable.